psanch21/VAE-GMVAE/README.md

 # VAE-GMVAE
-This repository contains the implementation of the VAE and Gaussian Mixture VAE using TensorFlow
+This repository contains the implementation of the VAE and Gaussian Mixture VAE using TensorFlow.
+The VAE implementation  is completeley based on the model described in [link](https://arxiv.org/pdf/1606.05908.pdf) and the GMVAE implementation is based on the model presented in [link](https://arxiv.org/pdf/1611.02648.pdf) with some modifications.
+These modifications are described in the Chapter 4 of this bachelor thesis (not available yet).

 ## Dependencies
 1. Install [Tensorflow](https://www.tensorflow.org/get_started/os_setup)